omer-sm/tamnoon/guides (v1)/pubsub.md

 ## Channels

 When publishing method calls, they are sent to a specific _channel_.
-Clients can dynamically _join_ or _leave_ channels using the built-in `:sub` and `:unsub` methods.
+Clients can dynamically _join_ or _leave_ channels using the built-in `:sub` and `:unsub` methods, and view their current subscribed channels using `Tamnoon.Methods.subbed_channels/0`.

 - `:sub` subscribes the client to a channel.